A healthy living blog from Marshfield Clinic Health System

 If your little one needs some extra help transitioning to life outside the womb, your care team may bring in a baby warmer to have near your bed.
 If your baby is born by cesarean section (C-section), a baby warmer will be used for quick assessment by staff, and your baby will be brought back to you as surgery proceeds.

 Some women after birth will need stiches due to tears during delivery.
 Your care team will keep a close eye on any bleeding and your vital signs.
-Roff said that in order to determine you are not bleeding too much, a nurse will often “massage” your lower abdomen over your uterus.
-“This is not a comfortable ‘massage’ but necessary,” she said.
+Reigel said that some bleeding is expected after birth and a nurse will often “massage” your lower abdomen over your uterus to ensure it’s a normal amount.
+“This is to ensure your uterus properly contracts to prevent excessive bleeding,” she said.

 Several hours after delivery, you may be transitioned to a postpartum room.
 With a vaginal birth, your hospital stay will vary from 24 to 48 hours, and 48 to 72 hours with a C-section.